frontegg/frontegg-android-kotlin/README.md

 ### Config Android AssetLinks
-Configuring your Android `AssetLinks` is required for Magic Link authentication / Reset Password / Activate Account.
+Configuring your Android `AssetLinks` is required for Magic Link authentication / Reset Password / Activate Account / login with IdPs.

 To add your `AssetLinks` to your Frontegg application, you will need to update in each of your integrated Frontegg Environments the `AssetLinks` that you would like to use with that Environment.
 Send a POST request to `https://api.frontegg.com/vendors/resources/associated-domains/v1/android` with the following payload:
 ```